 For CCAFS Phase 1 (2011-2014) the CCAFS Program Plan was the guiding document that drove CCAFS research.
 Download the CCAFS Program Plan.

-The proposal for CCAFS Phase 2 is currently being developed for 2016 onward.
+The CCAFS Phase 2 proposal was developed for 2016 onward.
 A pre-proposal was submitted to the CGIAR Consortium in August 2015

 Within each of the CCAFS Research Flagships, research is guided by a number of cross-cutting strategies and principles.